 What Is a Book Blurb?

-The book blurb is simply a short description of the book that is used on the sales page for e-books and on the back cover of paperback or hardcover books.
+The book blurb is simply a short description of the book that is used on the sales page for e-books and on the back cover of a book.
 Book blurbs are also referred to as the book description or the back cover copy.

 Key Components of a Good Book Blurb